Isabel and Agustín Coppel

 One of five billionaire sons of Enrique Coppel Tamayo, who created a Mexican retail empire targeted at low-income shoppers, Agustín Coppel serves as chairman and chief executive of his father’s holding company, Grupo Coppel.
 With his brothers, he also has interests in a bank, a retirement-fund management company, and real estate.
 According to the international accounting firm Deloitte, Coppel is ranked 156th-largest retailer in the world.
-Agustín and his wife, Isabel, have assembled one of Mexico’s most notable collections of contemporary art, one that includes works by local stars Francis Alÿs, Melanie Smith, Gabriel Orozco, Abraham Cruzvillegas, and Damian Ortega, as well as pieces by global artists such as Gordon Matta-Clark, Lygia Clark, Ed Ruscha, Hélio Oiticica, Tatiana Trouvé, Rivane Neuenschwander, and Terence Koh.
+Agustín and his wife Isabel have assembled one of Mexico’s most notable collections of contemporary art—one that includes works by local stars Francis Alÿs, Melanie Smith, Gabriel Orozco, Abraham Cruzvillegas, and Damián Ortega, as well as pieces by global artists such as Gordon Matta-Clark, Lygia Clark, Ed Ruscha, Hélio Oiticica, Tatiana Trouvé, Rivane Neuenschwander, and Terence Koh.
 Their nonprofit also sponsors exhibitions, publications, research and public art projects.